OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/new-certificate.md

 description: Using the Tentacle.exe command line executable to create and install a new certificate for this Tentacle.
 ---

-Creates and installs a new certificate for this Tentacle
+Creates and installs a new certificate for this Tentacle.

 **New certificate options**